How to Apply To Study Medicine in Europe If You Are From The USA?

 So, why is Bulgarian education so special?
 Well, first of all, many of its universities are quite old and established.
 For example, the aforementioned Sofia Medical U was founded over a century ago and has since attracted hundreds of experienced lecturers from around the world.

 Another reason is that, much like in Georgia and Serbia, living expenses and tuition fees are extremely low.
 Sofia is the most expensive city, with living expenses being about $900-1,000 a month.
-But that’s the outlier - cities like Plovdiv also sport great medical universities at half the living cost.
+But that’s the outlier - cities like Plovdiv also have great medical universities at half the cost of living.

-Of course, it goes without saying that these universities are internationally recognized and featured in the World Directory of Medical Schools.
-As such, any degrees issued by them will allow you to practice around the world, including in the US.
+Of course, it goes without saying that these universities are internationally recognised and featured in the World Directory of Medical Schools.
+As such, any degrees they issue will allow you to practice around the world, including in the US.

 Our Webinar Awaits You